-BREAKING NEWS: HWY 25 CLOSED INDEFINITELY
+BREAKING NEWS: HWY 25 CLOSED – TDOT UPDATE

 Highway 25 has been closed indefinitely due to falling rock this afternoon.

+The rockfall mitigation project began earlier this spring and requires the removal of approximately 286,000 cubic yards of material in order to set the bluff back approximately 60 feet.
+The project follows a rockslide in the area in 2013 which required a roadway closure for 20 days.

+The $4.1 million project contract was awarded to Civil Constructors, who had the lowest bid that met project requirements.

-UPDATE June 1, 2017: According to Smith County Mayor Micheal Nesbitt, Hwy 25 may remain closed for approx. 60-90 days.
+PREVIOUS: June 1, 2017: According to Smith County Mayor Micheal Nesbitt, Hwy 25 may remain closed for approx. 60-90 days.

 Previous: